MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 ## Controlling which documents are indexed

-A single SharePoint Online indexer can index content from one or more document libraries.
+A single SharePoint and OneDrive indexer can index content from one or more document libraries.
 Use the "container" parameter on the data source definition to indicate which sites and document libraries to index from.

 The [data source "container" section](#create-data-source) has two properties for this task: "name" and "query".